brenns10/brennan.io/_posts/2016-03-02-logging-in-with-requests.md

 Since webpage content is primarily written in HTML, getting your program to find the data you want could be difficult.
 Thankfully, the Python library [lxml][] makes things a lot easier.
-Not only will it parse HTML, but it includes a powerful search tool called XPath, which allows you craft a "query" that can match particular HTML tags in a webpage.
+Not only will it parse HTML, but it includes a powerful search tool called XPath, which allows you to craft a "query" that can match particular HTML tags in a webpage.
 You could think of it like regular expressions, but for HTML (because regular expressions [won't work][re-html] on HTML... but that's a discussion for another, lengthy blog post).